The Terrible Catsafterme

 Tuesday, July 31st, 2007

-pine.jpgAs an adult, he was featured as an extra in numerous of my favorite TV series: Sanford and Son, Newhart, and Picket Fences, for example.
+pine.jpgAs an adult, he was featured as an extra in a number of my favorite TV series: Sanford and Son, Newhart, and Picket Fences, for example.
 As a child, he starred as Isaiah in the Academy Award winning 1931 feature Cimarron.
 But, most importantly, Eugene Jackson starred in six of the silent Our Gang films in 1924-25.
 As the third major black actor in the series, he was brought in to play the big brother to “Farina” after “Sunshine Sammy” Morrison had graduated from the series.
 He was christened as “Pineapple” because of his afro which seemed to stand on end, resembling the tropical fruit.
 Read the rest of this entry »

 Hugh Chapman: A New Rascal